rackerlabs/support-how-to/content/how-to/cloud-files/streaming-cloud-files-with-jw-player/index.md

 2. Add a `div` element to your HTML page with a unique ID attribute value, such as _"player"_.

-  The _"Loading the player..."_ text can be whatever text you would like to display while the player loads.
+  The _"Loading the player..."_ text can be whatever text you want to display while the player loads.

        <div id="player">Loading the player...</div>